 - Commit to return to your country for a minimum of 2 years at the end of your scholarship.

-How to Apply: Short Term Training The studentships are available throughout the year.
+How to Apply: Short Term Training Scholarships are available throughout the year.
 Contact your relevant New Zealand High Commission or New Zealand Embassy to submit an application.

-- Contact your local New Zealand Embassy or High Commission at any time for the opportunity application dates and to get the application form.
+- Contact your local New Zealand Embassy or High Commission at any time for the scholarship application dates and to get the application form.
 Embassy and High Commission staff can help you to complete the application form.